Have I ever told you about…?

 Or the time I escaped a burning office tower.

-Or about the time I won $5 million in the lottery how I spent it all.
+Or about the time I won $5 million in the lottery and how I spent it all.

 Those things never happened to me, but I grabbed your attention didn’t I?